Cyber Essentials Certification

 The Cyber Essentials (CE) scheme is a simple, yet effective Government backed framework that will help protect your organisation against a range of the most common Internet-based cyber attacks.
 It provides a cyber security certification scheme that was developed as a part of the UK Government’s National Cyber Security Strategy.
-The Cyber Essentials scheme specifies (5) basic control areas (access control, secure configuration, software updates, malware protection and firewall and routers) that all organisations should address in order to mitigate the risk from common cyber threats and demonstrate a clear commitment to improving their approach to cyber security.
+The Cyber Essentials security scheme specifies (5) basic control areas (access control, secure configuration, software updates, malware protection and firewall and routers) that all organisations should address in order to mitigate the risk from common cyber threats and demonstrate a clear commitment to improving their approach to cyber security.
 The scheme offers two levels of certification, namely ‘Cyber Essentials’ and ‘Cyber Essentials Plus’.

 The scheme is administered and managed by IASME Consortium (IASME) on behalf of the National Cyber Security Centre (NCSC), a part of GCHQ.
-URM is an accredited certification body which means we have been trained and licensed to certify against the Government’s Cyber Essentials Scheme and we are also available to offer consulting services to help you achieve these certifications.
+URM is an accredited certification body which means we have been trained and licensed to certify against the Government’s and IASME Cyber Essentials Scheme and we are also available to offer consulting services to help you achieve these certifications.

 URM’s Cyber Essentials assessment and support services